 What’s the difference between a personal loan and a car loan?

 A personal loan can be used for a wider range of purposes than a car loan.
-Car finance is obviously used to buy a vehicle.
+Personal Car Loan Australia (car finance) is obviously used to buy a vehicle.
 A personal loan on the other hand can be used for a holiday or any other expense.

 How much are car loan repayments?